 David Hale x J Collab

-This is our third collaboration with David Hale, his graphics always become some of our most highly sought after skis.
+This is our fourth collaboration with David Hale, his graphics always become some of our most highly sought after skis.
 David is a legend in the tattoo industry, but is now even more famous for his paintings, prints and large-scale murals.
 His angled geometric patterns mesh gracefully with the natural landscape, always incorporating different animals, making them mesmerizing to look at.

 David spent much of his childhood outside exploring and inside drawing.
 As he says, spirits spoke to him along the banks of the muddy creek where he grew up, and he found his best response to be the art made with his hands.
 Today, he works out of a small, repurposed barn next to his family’s woodland cottage on a creek in Athens, Georgia.